Articulate Course Goals and Learning Outcomes

 Before course-level assessment can begin, it is critical to articulate the goals and outline the learning outcomes of the course.
-Without clearly explicated course goals and learning outcomes, it is not possible to assess whether the course is effective or not.
+Without clearly explicated course goals and learning outcomes, it is not possible to assess whether the course is effective.
 Why do we need both?

-- Course goals provide us with the big picture, setting out a direction for the course and sometimes beyond.
+- Course goals provide the big picture of the course for you and for your students; these set out a direction for the course and sometimes beyond.

-- Course learning outcomes provide the achievable and assessable elements of those goals.
+- Course learning outcomes provide achievable and assessable elements of those goals.

 Both goals and learning outcomes should assume successful completion of the course.

 Course Goals Guidelines